Valdosta State University requires at least 120 credit hours to graduate with a bachelor's degree.

-Valdosta State does accept transfer credits.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+Valdosta State accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Valdosta State has a summer session, so students can earn credits during the summer.

-Around 40% of students who started college at Valdosta State graduate within six years.
+NOTE: Around 41% of students who start college at Valdosta State finish the requirements for graduation within six years.

 Valdosta State offers an orientation program before the start of fall classes to prepare new students for college life.

 |AP Credit Accepted||√|